Jury convicts White Florida woman in shooting death of her Black neighbor during ongoing dispute

 "I thought I was in imminent danger," she said in the interview.

-The confrontation was the latest in a dispute between Lorincz and Owens over the latter's children playing in a grassy area near both of their houses.
+The confrontation came amid a dispute between Lorincz and Owens over the latter's children playing in a grassy area near both of their houses.
 Lorincz said in the interview she had been harassed for most of the three years she lived in the neighborhood.

+The victim's family members broke down in tears after Lorincz left the courtroom with deputies.
+She showed no reaction or emotion when the verdict was announced.

+Circuit Judge Robert W. Hodges did not immediately set a sentencing date but ordered a background report to be done on Lorincz.